Back to: LINQ Tutorial For Beginners and Professionals

 Projecting the Result to a Named Type:

-Instead of projecting the result to an anonymous type, we can also project the result to a named type.
-Let us see how we can do this.
-First, create a class file with the name EmployeeResult.cs with the required properties that you want in the result set.
+Instead of projecting the result to an anonymous type, we can project it to a named type.
+Let’s see how.
+First, create a class file named EmployeeResult.cs with the required properties you want in the result set.
 As per our requirement, we have created the class with two properties.

 namespace LINQLeftOuterJoin { class EmployeeResult { public Employee Employee { get; set; } public Address Address { get; set; } } }

 Next, modify the Main method of the Program class as follows.
-Here, you can see, we are projecting the result to the above-created EmployeeResult type.
+Here, we are projecting the result to the above-created EmployeeResult type.

 using System.Linq; using System; namespace LINQLeftOuterJoin { class Program { static void Main(string[] args) { //Performing Left Outer Join using LINQ using Query Syntax //Left Data Source: Employees //Right Data Source: Addresses //Note: Left and Right Data Source Matters var QSOuterJoin = from emp in Employee.GetAllEmployees() //Left Data Source join add in Address.GetAddress() //Right Data Source on emp.AddressId equals add.ID //Inner Join Condition into EmployeeAddressGroup //Performing LINQ Group Join from address in EmployeeAddressGroup.DefaultIfEmpty() //Performing Left Outer Join //Projecting the Result to Named Type select new EmployeeResult { Employee = emp, Address = address }; //Accessing the Elements using For Each Loop foreach (var item in QSOuterJoin) { //Before Accessing the AddressLine, please check null else you will get Null Reference Exception Console.WriteLine($"Name : {item.Employee.Name}, Address : {item.Address?.AddressLine} "); } Console.ReadLine(); } } }